kanbanyte/sepb/assessments/test_plan.md

 ## Tested Features
 The tested features are divided into 3 categories: the vision system, the cobot controller software and the integration between the two.
-The vision system is further subdivided into the AI Models and Camera Server:
+The vision system is further divided into the AI Models and Camera Server:
 * AI models: YOLOv5 models retrained on images captured by the camera.
 Images are cropped to the region containing objects of interest during training and evaluation.
-All three AI models (chip detection, case detection and tray detection) require a different crop box on an image captured by the camera.
+There 3 AI models: chip detection, case detection and tray detection, all of which require a different crop box on the input image.
 * Camera Server: the ROS service that captures images from the camera, run inference using the AI models and respond to the cobot controller.

 The following features in the vision system are tested: